Shabab Kiranvi

-Shabab Kairanwi (born Nazir Ahmed; 1926 5 November 1982) was a Pakistani film director, producer, and occasional screenwriter, lyricist and a novelist.
+Shabab Kairanwi (born Nazir Ahmed; 1926 5 November 1982) was a Pakistani film director, producer, and occasional screenwriter, lyricist and novelist.
 He debuted in the Pakistani film industry as a producer and lyricist with Jalwa (1955) while he made his directorial debut with Surayya (1961).

 He directed more than fifty films out of seventy-five he produced.
 His films as a producer includes Surayya (1961) and Shama-e-Mohabbat (1977) among others.
 Most of his films revolve around social issues, social inequality concerning poor and rich besides creating comedy films.
 He made his first color motion picture film in 1969 with Tumhi ho Mehboob Meray.
-Bemisaal is one of his films he worked as a scriptwriter.
+He worked as a scriptwriter in the film Bemisaal.

 Early life

 He was born as Nazir Ahmed in 1926 in Muzaffarnagar, British India.
 He was originally a journalist who started his journalism career with film magazine titled Picture.

-He was born as Nazir Ahmed, however when he memorized al-Quran during his primary schooling, he became known as Hafiz Nazir Ahmed.
-At 15, he started writing poems and chose pseudonym "Shabab".
+When he memorized the Quran during his primary schooling, he became known as Hafiz Nazir Ahmed.
+At 15, he started writing poems and chose the pseudonym "Shabab".
 He was a resident of Kairana and thus he became known as Shabab Kiranwi.

 He and his family migrated to Pakistan following the partition of the Indian subcontinent and he settled in Lahore.
 He spent his initial time in poetry and took poetry classes from Tajvar Najibabadi.